DennisFaucher/FillerWordsShock/README.md

 ##### Listening and Displaying Alerts on Another Device

 So, now everything is working.
 Yay.
-What microphone do I use to listen for and alert on filler words?
-This microphone needs to be different from the microphone I am using to present over WebEx at my desk.
+Now what microphone do I use to listen for and alert on filler words?
+That microphone needs to be different from the microphone I am using to present over WebEx at my desk.
 I had a few options:

 1. Connect a second microphone to my Mac and tell the browser on my Mac to listen to this second microphone
 2. Connect a second microphone to the Linux VM used for the Google test and listen in this VM